 The Library online resource Orlando: Women’s Writing in the British Isles from the Beginnings to the Present is more than a collection of biographical and critical information on British women writers.
-Orlando is a born-digital project designed to recover a neglected feminist literary history that takes into account women’s writing not only in poetry, fiction, and drama but in other non-literary genres.
+Orlando is a born-digital project designed to recover neglected feminist literary history that takes into account not only women’s writing in poetry, fiction, and drama but in other non-literary genres.

 The textbase begins with the Greek poet Sappho—whose lyric verse influenced 17th century women writers—and extends to writers of the present day.
 It has grown from nearly 50 volumes of readable text in 2006 to nearly 80 volumes—8 million words on 1,400 authors, adding contextual material from the fields of education, politics, science, the law, and economics.

-Users may browse Orlando’s textbase or find answers to precise, complex questions by taking advantage of Orlando‘s markup system formed of thousands of multiply linked and dynamic portions of text which can be navigated, retrieved, and reordered in myriad ways.
+Users may browse Orlando’s textbase, or they can find answers to precise, complex questions by taking advantage of Orlando‘s markup system, formed of thousands of multiply linked and dynamic portions of text which can be navigated, retrieved, and reordered in myriad ways.